Project status: Closed

 Feedback and ideas from the community have informed the designs for the upgrade of the Woden Library.

-Construction to upgrade the Woden Library began in September 2020.
+Construction to upgrade the Woden Library was completed in December 2021.
 Feedback from the community informed the upgrades, including a range of multi-purpose community spaces.
-Construction will be complete in late 2021.

 How you had YourSay: